exceleratedk/frontend-assignment/README.md

 ## This template

 You should use this repository as a starting point for your solution.
 It's a simple [Next.js](https://nextjs.org/docs/getting-started) application bootstrapped with `create-next-app`.
 It includes TypeScript, [Tailwind CSS](https://tailwindcss.com/docs), and [shadcn/ui](https://ui.shadcn.com/).
 Additionally, it uses [React Hook Form](https://react-hook-form.com/) and [Zod](https://zod.dev/) for form validation.
+You're free to add any additional package as you see fit, but you'll need to be able to justify its inclusion.

 Hints:
 - For creating a list of form items (e.g. the list of work experience items), you can use the `useFieldArray` hook from React Hook Form.
 See [here](https://react-hook-form.com/api/usefieldarray) for more information.